1. Introduction & Survey Highlights

 If you are thinking about leaving IBM i, you need to understand the true cost of migration.
 We have seen first-hand customers attempting to move off IBM i over a period of time and then failing to do so.
 This failure is very expensive to your organization as it sets you years behind in application modernization and hardware levels.
 Our recommendation is to talk to both consultants who are for moving off IBM i as well as those who are against the move.
 They will help you understand the true costs associated with replatforming.

-The most constant result of the annual IBM i Marketplace Survey over the past nine years has been the value that IBM i provides to its consumers.
-IBM i has consistently delivered a high return on investment (ROI), and 2023 will be no exception.
+The most constant result of the annual IBM i Marketplace Survey over the past 11 years has been the value that IBM i provides to its consumers.
+IBM i has consistently delivered a high return on investment (ROI), and 2025 is no exception.

-In a record-breaking year, 95% of respondents said they believes IBM i provided better ROI than other servers.
-This number has never been below 90% in nearly a decade of analysis, demonstrating that IBM is committed to maintaining a system that provides substantial value to its devoted clientele.
+This number has never been below 90% in a decade of analysis, demonstrating that IBM is committed to maintaining a system that provides substantial value to its devoted clientele.